-The YANA Board of Directors meets monthly on the first Thursday of each month at the YANA office.
+The YANA Board of Directors meets monthly on the first Thursday of each month at the YANA office at 6:30pm.
 The first portion of the meeting is open to the general public.
 We welcome people to come out to learn about the organization and to share new ideas.
+Our Annual General Meeting is the first Thursday in October of each year.

-Back left to right: Ron Arksey, Judy Cryer, Lesley Hunter, Marcel Moose, Lauren Clark, Adam Wunderlich and Hugh Mackinnon.
+Back left to right: Ron Arksey, Judy Cryer (Past President), Lesley Hunter, Marcel Moose, Lauren Clark, Adam Wunderlich and Hugh Mackinnon.
 Front left to right: Kelly Rusk, Laura Bomback, Marcie Dumais and Ocean Varney.
-Missing from photograph: Kate Berg, Kaleen Lohnes and Joan McCaughey.
+Missing from photograph: Kate Berg, Dan Costain, Joan McCaughey, Keltie Schalm and Ashley Smith.

 Meet the Board of Directors